Here’s a one-week itinerary covering some of the best places to visit in South Korea!

 How to get there: Jongno 3-ga Station, Exit 4

-So, how much does a week-long Singapore-South Korea VTL trip cost?
+So, how much does a week-long trip to South Korea cost?

 Food: S$244.00 (~₩30,000/day)

-Travelling now may be more costly and things aren’t the same because of Covid, with mask-wearing and social distancing becoming the norm.
+Travelling now may be more costly and things aren’t the same because of Covid, with mask-wearing becoming the norm.
 However, we were still really glad to have walked down the (plane’s) aisle once again!

 As expected, Korea doesn’t disappoint with its scenic nature hikes, exciting theme parks, numerous shopping streets, and of course, authentic Korean barbeques.